sk2/ank_legacy_v2/doc/source/index.rst

 .. image:: images/splash_network.*

 AutoNetkit allows you to create and deploy large-scale emulated networks based on the `Netkit <http://www.netkit.org>`_ emulation platform.

+AutoNetkit is Open-Source and available under a BSD licence.
+The licence can be found on our `GitHub repository <https://github.com/sk2/autonetkit>`_.

 It also has support for `Junosphere <http://www.juniper.net/as/en/products-services/software/junos-platform/junosphere/>`_, `C-BGP <http://c-bgp.sourceforge.net/>`_, and limited support for `GNS3 <http://www.gns3.net/>`_/`Dynagen <http://dynagen.org/>`_